-Brendon Fisher (2008) is field director and deputy campaign manager for Robert Hamilton’s congressional campaign in CA-49.
-After the November 2008 election, he is planning to serve as field director for a ballot initiative to make instant run-off voting a reality in California.
+Brendon Fisher (2008) was a field director and deputy campaign manager for Robert Hamilton’s congressional campaign in CA-49.
+After the November 2008 election, he planned to serve as field director for a ballot initiative to make instant run-off voting a reality in California.

-Harmony Groves (2004) earned her J.D. from Golden Gate University School of Law – San Francisco, CA
+Harmony Groves (2004) is an attorney in the Sacramento area.
+She earned her J.D. from Golden Gate University School of Law – San Francisco, CA.

 Bryan M. Grundon (2002) runs a law firm specializing in commercial civil litigation.
 He is also coaching high school football in San Diego.
 He received his J.D. from University of San Diego in 2005.

-In case you’re interested, here is an article that sums up the work of the Commission I work for:
+Here is an article that sums up the work of the Financial Crisis Inquiry Commission she worked for:

 Todd Lake (2004) was the campaign manager for Humboldt County Third District Supervisor Candidate Brian Plumley.

 Ben Logan (2005) is a Rope Access Supervisor at Mistras Ropeworks in Bishop, CA.

 Mason Long (2007) is the Information Technology Services Liaison for the College of Natural Resources & Sciences at Humboldt State University.
 He also supports campus computer labs, scientific instrument computers, and Linux computer labs throughout CNRS.